Vaisnavasak/ATLAS/README.md

 - Generated email HTML files are saved to `backend/logs/mail/` for inspection.

-## Deployment notes

-- Containerization: add a `Dockerfile` per service and use multi-stage builds for production images.
-- Use a managed mail provider in production and secure credentials with environment variables or a secrets manager.

-## Contributing

-Please open issues or pull requests.
-For code changes, follow these steps:

-1. Fork the repo and create a feature branch.
-2. Run tests for the backend and the frontend locally.
-3. Submit a PR with a clear description of the change.

-## License

-Specify your project license here.

-## Questions or help

-If you want the README tailored (screenshots, API docs, env examples, CI steps), tell me which sections to expand.

 ### NOTE: THIS IS BUILT WITH THE HELP OF GOOGLE ANTIGRAVITY AND WILL RUN ON LOCAL HOST.
 THIS IS DONE FOR MY LEARNING PURPOSE